 ASSIGNED READINGS: The amount of reading every week is fairly small because I expect you to surf the web for additional up-to-date information about German politics.
 Instead of a textbook I assign certain book chapters of classical textbooks and recent working papers.
 The readings are included in the course package that can be purchased from the office for undergraduate affairs in the Political Science department (SBS S-705).
-Ask for Rose or Josephine.
-The office is open 9am-3pm on Monday through Friday.
+The office is open 10-3 on Monday and Tuesday.
 In addition, I will hand out in class a little brochure "Facts about Germany" from the Press and Information Office of the Federal Government of Germany free of charge.